vsgurung/FME-Workspaces/README.md

 # 10 May 2021
 * Added FME workbench to generate ArcGIS token using REST API.
 The workbench is based on sample workbench provided [here](https://locus.co.nz/fme-arcgis-online).
 The token is generated using the user login credentials.
 * Added FME workbench to generate ArcGIS token using OAuth2 REST endpoint.
 For more detailed information please refer the ArcGIS Developer documentation [here](https://developers.arcgis.com/rest/users-groups-and-items/token.htm).

+# 11 May 2021
+Added FME workbench to use OS API.
+The workbench is a boiler plate and demonstrates way to generate access token or using the project key in HTTPCaller.